nathanrsfba/creeping-dark/tools/readme.md

 The script will copy all the required server files to a staging directory and then zip them up.
 The files copied include everything in the `serverfiles` directory, the folders required for the pack, and the mods, excluding mods that are client-side only.
-The variables at the top of the script will control various aspects of this process.
+The `serverfiles/options.sh` will control various aspects of this process.

 Usage:
 ```